w3f/Grants-Program/applications/LiquiDot.md

 ## 🌟 Project Overview

-- A brief description of your project
+## Project Description

 LiquiDOT is a customizable liquidity provider (LP) manager designed to simplify and improve participation in DeFi.
 It allows users to automate their LP strategies, set stop loss and take profit levels, and rebalance their positions without needing constant manual oversight.
 With support for multiple DEXes, LiquiDOT offers a single, user-friendly platform for managing liquidity across different ecosystems.
-The goal is to bring meaningful control, automation, and flexibility to liquidity providers — something that’s currently missing in the space.
+The goal is to bring meaningful control, automation, and flexibility to liquidity providers — something that's currently missing in the space.

+## Integration with Polkadot

-- An indication of how your project relates to / integrates into Polkadot Polkadot provides the ideal foundation for LiquiDOT by enabling seamless interaction across chains through smart contract deployment and cross-chain messaging.
+Polkadot provides the ideal foundation for LiquiDOT by enabling seamless interaction across chains through smart contract deployment and cross-chain messaging.
 This allows us to connect with multiple parachains and decentralized exchanges, giving users the ability to manage liquidity across ecosystems from a single interface.
-Polkadot’s focus on interoperability and scalability directly supports our aim to build a robust and future-ready LP management tool.
+Polkadot's focus on interoperability and scalability directly supports our aim to build a robust and future-ready LP management tool.

+## Our Team's Motivation

-- An indication of why your team is interested in creating this project Our team came together around a shared interest in solving a problem we’ve encountered ourselves: the lack of smart, automated tools for liquidity providers.
-While trading platforms have long supported features like automation, stop loss, and take profit, these tools haven’t yet made their way into LP management — and we saw an opportunity to change that.
+Our team came together around a shared interest in solving a problem we've encountered ourselves: the lack of smart, automated tools for liquidity providers.
+While trading platforms have long supported features like automation, stop loss, and take profit, these tools haven't yet made their way into LP management — and we saw an opportunity to change that.
 We wanted to build something that gives users more control and peace of mind when providing liquidity.
-With backgrounds in fintech, mobile development, and blockchain analytics, we had the right mix of skills to bring the idea to life — and it’s something we’re genuinely excited to use ourselves.
+With backgrounds in fintech, mobile development, and blockchain analytics, we had the right mix of skills to bring the idea to life — and it's something we're genuinely excited to use ourselves.

 ### 🔍 Project Details

-We expect applicants to have a solid idea about the project's expected final state.
-Therefore, please submit (where relevant):

-High Level Diagram
+## Our High Level Diagram
 ```mermaid
 graph TB
     %% User Interaction Layer